 If any security breach or incident impacts a large amount of our data or data of one or more customers, clients, or partners, if we fail to detect, remediate, and otherwise address an actual or perceived security breach or incident in a timely manner, or if we suffer a cyberattack or other disruption that impacts our ability to operate our apps, systems, or networks, or if any of the foregoing is perceived to have occurred, we may suffer material damage to our reputation, business, financial condition, results of operations, and prospects.
-For example, any actual or perceived security breach or incident that results or is perceived to result in performance or availability problems, the shutdown of one or more of our platforms, digital properties, or mobile apps or other solutions, or unauthorized access to or unauthorized use, disclosure, or other Processing of confidential information, personal information, or other data, may cause publishers, CPG brands, retailers, and consumers to lose trust and confidence in us and decrease their use of our platform or stop using our platform entirely, and we may face claims, litigation, or other adversarial actions by publishers, CPG brands, retailers, consumers, or resulting in the loss of, or unauthorized disclosure, modification, use, unavailability, destruction, or other Processing of our or our customers' data or other data that we or our service providers or partners Process, or the perception that any of these has occurred, could result in claims, demands, litigation, indemnity obligations, regulatory enforcement actions, investigations, and other proceedings, fines, penalties, mitigation and remediation costs, disputes, reputational harm, diversion of management's attention, and other liabilities and damage to our business, which may be material.
-These proceedings and other actions could force us to spend money in defense or settlement, divert management's time and attention, increase our costs of doing business, and adversely affect our reputation and market posit
+For example, any actual or perceived security breach or incident that results or is perceived to result in performance or availability problems, the shutdown of one or more of our platforms, digital properties, or mobile apps or other solutions, or unauthorized access to or unauthorized use, disclosure, or other Processing of confidential information, personal information, or other data, may cause publishers, CPG brands, retailers, and consumers to lose trust and confidence in us and decrease their use of our platform or stop using our platform entirely, and we may face claims, litigation, or other adversarial actions by publishers, CPG brands, retailers, or others.
+More generally, any cyberattack, security breach, or incident impacting our applications, systems, networks, or facilities, or those of our third-party partners, or resulting in the loss of, or unauthorized disclosure, modification, use, unavailability, destruction, or other Processing of our or our customers' data or other data that we or our service providers or partners Process, or the perception that any of these has occurred, could result in claims, demands, litigation, indemnity obligations, regulatory enforcement actions, investigations, and other proceedings, fines, penalties, mitigation and remediation costs, disputes, reputational harm, diversion of management's attention, and other liabilities and damage to our business, which may be material.
+These proceedings and other actions could force us to spend